pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 ```

-## Step 2: Add code to your package
+## Step 2: Add module to your package

-Within the `pyospackage` subdirectory, add one or more Python modules.
 A Python module refers to a `.py` file containing the code that you want your package to access and run.
+Within the `pyospackage` subdirectory, add at least one Python modules (.py files).

 If you don't have code already and are just learning how to create a Python package, then create an empty `add_numbers.py` file.
 You will
 populate the `add_numbers.py` file with code provided below.